Stackato-Garage/prezbuzz/README.md

     bundle install

+## Deploying to Stackato:

+In the top-level directory of the project, run:

+    stackato push -n

 ## To run the app locally:

 The app is configured to run with mysql.
 To run with sqlite3